safe-global/safe-core-sdk/packages/guides/integrating-the-safe-core-sdk.md

 const safeSdk = await Safe.create({ ethAdapter, safeAddress, isL1SafeMasterCopy: true })
 ```

-If the Safe contracts are not deployed in your current network, the property `contractNetworks` will be required to point to the addresses of the Safe contracts previously deployed by you.
+If the Safe contracts are not deployed to your current network, the property `contractNetworks` will be required to point to the addresses of the Safe contracts previously deployed by you.

 ```js
 import { ContractNetworksConfig } from '@gnosis.pm/safe-core-sdk'